IanConvy/Tetris/README.txt

 		$ sudo make install
 		$ make clean

+5. Create a symbolic link in /usr/lib to the OpenGL library (if not already present):

+          $ sudo ln -s /usr/lib/x86_64-linux-gnu/libGL.so.1 /usr/lib/libGL.so

-5. Run Make in the Tetris directory to compile
+6. Run Make in the Tetris directory to compile

 		$ make

-6. To run the game you need to specify the location of the assets/ directory in the first argument, and can optionally specify the game type "nes" or "pointclick" in the second argument (defaults to "nes"), and the starting level in the third argument (defaults to 0)
+7. To run the game you need to specify the location of the assets directory in the first argument, and can optionally specify the game type "nes" or "pointclick" in the second argument (defaults to "nes"), and the starting level in the third argument (defaults to 0).
+For example, to run Tetris in NES mode on level 18 while in the source directory:

-		$ ./tetris <assets dir> <game type> <level>
+		$ ./tetris assets nes 18

 Controls for NES mode: